Print

 Description

-Get ready to convert a salad hater with this gorgeous sweet potato salad.
-Just throw your sweet potatoes into the oven, then prep everything else while they’re roasting.
-It’s sweet, salty, creamy, crunchy and PACKED with so much flavour, guaranteed to be a crowd-pleaser.
+Get ready to convert a salad hater with this gorgeous roasted sweet potato salad, packed with color, flavor, and texture.
+Just throw your sweet potatoes into the oven, then prep everything else while they roast.
+The crispy bacon, creamy feta, and crunchy candied seeds make it a guaranteed crowd-pleaser – fabulous for meal prep and the holiday season.

 Ingredients